 Therefore, it is extremely important that a student earn at least a 'C' grade in CU Succeed courses.
 A grade of C-minus or below could prevent a student from being admitted to any campus in the University of Colorado system, regardless of the student's high school GPA or college entrance exam scores, as a C- corresponds to a GPA of 1.70, and students must have a minimum of a 2.0 University GPA to be admitted to or remain in good standing at the University.
 STUDENTS WHO ARE AT RISK OF RECEIVING A GRADE LOWER THAN "C" SHOULD CONSIDER WITHDRAWING FROM THE COURSE PRIOR TO THE WITHDRAWAL DEADLINE!

 Most CU Succeed courses run for an entire year in the high school.
-To receive, UCCS credit students must be in the course for the entire year. is granted in the spring semester (i.e. CU Succeed courses which do not offer fall credit, but offer spring college credit require the student to be enrolled in the high school CU Succeed credit for the entire year prior to being allowed to register for Spring CU Succeed credit.)
+To receive, UCCS credit students must be in the course for the entire year.
+Credit is then granted in the spring semester (i.e. CU Succeed courses which do not offer fall credit, but offer spring college credit require the student to be enrolled in the high school CU Succeed credit for the entire year prior to being allowed to register for Spring CU Succeed credit.)

 The grading policy for students enrolled in CU Succeed courses is virtually identical to the grading policy for students enrolled in all mathematics courses on the UCCS campus.
 The course must be taken for a letter grade.
 (The University employs a PLUS/MINUS grading system, where, for example, a B corresponds to 3.0 points on a 4.0 scale and a B+ corresponds to 3.3 points.)